xtendui/xtendui/src/gatsby/markdown/components/overlay/animation.md

 [[notePrimary]]
 | Overlays are moved to **body** to prevent **z-index** problems.
 Style and query overlay's content accordingly.

+## Display

+To show and hide the component we use **custom tailwind variants** attached to classes used by the component.

+Use `off:hidden out:pointer-events-none` to hide with `display: none;` the node when **not activated or animating**.

+Alternatively you can use your own custom style, for example `off:visibility-hidden off:pointer-events-none out:pointer-events-none`.

+Use `absolute top-0 left-0 on:relative` to position the node in absolute mode when **not activated**.

+You can use the class `.display` to enable manually the display mode, it behaves like the class `.on` but it doesn't interfere with the component.

 ## Animation

 Use **tailwind classes** to assign animation (e.g. [translate](https://tailwindcss.com/docs/translate), [transition-property](https://tailwindcss.com/docs/transition-property), [transition-duration](https://tailwindcss.com/docs/transition-duration)).